 This is a hatch year Pied-billed Grebe and it still shows some of the camouflage that the immature birds have to help them hide from predators.
 This bird is in the “Stripe-head stage” but it is not nearly as striped as younger Pied-billed Grebes are.

-As I observed and photographed this immature Pied-billed Grebe it preened some, did a few stretches and fluffed up it feathers.
+As I observed and photographed this Pied-billed Grebe juvenile it preened some, did a few stretches and fluffed up it feathers.
 The image above shows the lobed foot of the bird.

 Personally, I think that Pied-billed Grebes (of any age) are fun to photograph because they are so feisty with each other, they often chase each other around when one of them catches a fish in an effort to steal it away.